sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

 To automatically download at usage, click on the clipboard button, unsure you are cloning with HTTPS.
 Go into your terminal, and find an appropriate locate to store the configuration files.
 When you decided on a location, enter the command ``git clone https://github.com/sfu-db/DataConnectorConfigs.git``.
-This will clone the git repository to the desired location; as a suggestion store it with the dataprep folder.
+This will clone the git repository to the desired location; as a suggestion store it with the DataPrep folder.

 From here you can proceed with the next steps.